 – tasks for which the given self-government body is responsible.

-Technology for compiling job descriptions
+Technology for drawing up job descriptions

 As a rule, the job description of a manager or employee should contain five sections: